 Year 3 and 4 camping at Carnarvon Gorge National Park

 Year 5 through to Year 10 to Noosa Northshore.
 This is an outdoor beach camp where students engaged in a range of activities including surfing, paddle boarding, tubing and raft building.

 The Columboola Environmental Education Centre (EEC) aims to provide quality environmental and outdoor education programs for a wide range of client groups, both locally and beyond.
 Columboola EEC encourages an appreciation of our natural and social environment in a learning rich, socially just, caring environment.
 Through visits to Mitchell State School, students have been involved in activities such as:

 Paint the Town Read

-This annual event, usually held on the last Friday of August, brings Mitchell State School and other schools in the region students, staff, parents and the wider Mitchell community together to encourage students to read for enjoyment, as well as to learn.
+This annual event, usually held on the last Thursday of Term 3, brings Mitchell State School and other schools in the region students, staff, parents and the wider Mitchell community together to encourage students to read for enjoyment, as well as to learn.
 The event is becoming more popular each year with guest authors engaging with the students in storytelling and reading.